Christopher Diwata: Career

 Diwata's career rose when his video on It's Showtime trended on TikTok, his impersonation with Taylor Lautner and his line "What hafen Vella?" gained popularity and became a meme.
 Because of that, he gained a lot of brand endorsement and was able to buy his own car and purchased a food stall business franchise.

 Now, Diwata has a huge following on TikTok, and also created a YouTube vlog named "Lakbay Diwata channel", where he and his friends visit cemeteries and haunted houses to hunt for ghosts and supernatural beings, and they are doing Mukbang.

+Acting

+In 2025, Diwata entered the world of acting when he played the character Chakob in GMA Network's action series Mga Batang Riles.
+He also starred in the upcoming romantic drama series Love, Siargao which is scheduled to be release on the streaming platform Viu in the second quarter of 2026.
+In August 15, 2026, Diwata signed a contract in Viva Artists Agency.